zbtolon/get-support/ts_managecase.md

 ## Why can't I find a case that I previously created?
 {: #ts_viewarchivedcase}

-You can't find your cases that you created prior to the enhanced {{site.data.keyword.Bluemix_notm}} platform experience.
+You can't find your cases that you created before the enhanced {{site.data.keyword.Bluemix_notm}} platform experience.
 {:shortdesc}

 After going to the **Manage cases** tab in the Support Center, you can't find any cases that you created before 2018 Dec 2.
 {: tsSymptoms}

-Cases that were opened before 2018 Dec 2 are visable only from the **View archived cases**.
+Cases that were opened before 2018 Dec 2 are visible only from the **View archived cases**.
 {: tsCauses}

 To view your cases, go to **Support**, select **Manage cases**, and click **View archived cases**.